onlyone-rnd/RichKiller/README.md

 - Reproducible builds and binary comparison (removing toolchain-specific metadata).
 - Reducing leakage of toolchain and build-environment fingerprints (metadata stored in the Rich header).
-- Forensics and research on PE structure and compiler/linker fingerprints.

 This tool is **not** intended to bypass copy protection, licensing systems, or any access control mechanisms.